agude/agude.github.io/_books/surface_detail.md

 ## The Plot

-The large-scale plot revolves around the Culture's opposition to these virtual hells and the simulated war---called the _War in Heaven---_over their fate.
+The large-scale plot revolves around the Culture's opposition to these virtual hells and the simulated war---called the _War in Heaven_---over their fate.
 The Culture pledged to stay out of the war to ensure fairness, but their position grows increasingly complicated as they realize the anti-hell side is losing.